SaschaHeyer/Named-Entity-Recognition/documentation/step-3-upload-dataset.md

 * eve = Event
 * nat = Natural Phenomenon

-Each tag is defined in a IOB format, IOB (short for inside, outside, beginning) is a common tagging format for tagging tokens.
+Each tag is defined in an IOB format, IOB (short for inside, outside, beginning) is a common tagging format for tagging tokens.

 > B - indicates the beginning of a token